-A man should first direct himself in the way he should go.
+4053 A man should first direct himself in the way he should go.

-Only then should he instruct others
+4054 Only then should he instruct others

-Buddha
+4055 Buddha

 Measurements constitute privileged tools for relating experimental reality and quantum theory.
-The solution of models of quantum measurements is therefore expected to enlighten the foundations of quantum mechanics, in the same way as the elucidation of the paradoxes of classical statistical mechanics has provided a deeper understanding of the Second Law of thermodynamics, either through an interpretation of entropy as missing information at the microscopic scale [57, 58, 74, 73, 81, 71, 289, 290], or through a microscopic interpretation of the work and heat concepts [72, 291, 292, 293, 294, 295, 296, 297, 298].
+The solution of 4056 models of quantum measurements is therefore expected to enlighten the foundations of quantum mechanics, in the 4057 same way as the elucidation of the paradoxes of classical statistical mechanics has provided a deeper understanding of 4058 the Second Law of thermodynamics, either through an interpretation of entropy as missing information at the micro-4059 scopic scale [57, 58, 74, 73, 80, 71, 270, 271], or through a microscopic interpretation of the work and heat concepts 4060 [72, 272, 273, 274, 275, 276, 277, 278, 279].
 In fact, the whole literature devoted to the quantum measurement problem has as a background the interpretation of quantum mechanics.
-Conversely, some specific formulation of the principles and some interpretation are needed to understand the meaning of calculations about models.
-The use of quantum statistical mechanics (sections 2 and 9) provides us with a density operator of the form (9.1) at the final time; before drawing physical conclusions (section 11) we have to make clear what such a technical tool really means.
-We prefer, among the various interpretations of quantum mechanics [31, 34, 36, 299], the statistical one which we estimate the most adequate.
-We review below the main features of this statistical interpretation, as underlined by Park [28] and supported by other authors.
-It is akin to the one advocated by Ballentine [9, 48], but it does not coincide with the latter in all aspects.
-For a related historic perspective, see Plotnitsky [300].
+Conversely, some specific interpretation is needed to understand the meaning of calculations about models.
+The use of quantum statistical mechanics (sections 2 and 9) 4063 provides us with a density operator of the form (9.1) at the final time; before drawing physical conclusions (section 4064 11) we have to make clear what such a technical tool really means.
+We prefer, among the various interpretations of 4065 quantum mechanics [31, 34, 36, 280], the statistical one which we estimate the most adequate.
+We review below the 4066 main features of this statistical interpretation, as underlined by Park [28] and supported by other authors.
+It is akin to 4067 the one advocated by Ballentine [9, 48], but it does not coincide with the latter in all aspects.
+For a related historic 4068 perspective, see Plotnitsky [281].
+4069

-10.1.
+4070 10.1.
 Principles

-In its statistical interpretation (also called ensemble interpretation), quantum mechanics presents some conceptual analogy with statistical mechanics.
-It has a dualistic nature, involving two types of mathematical objects, associated with a system and with possible predictions about it, respectively.
+In its statistical interpretation, quantum mechanics presents some conceptual analogy with statistical mechanics.
+It has a dualistic nature, involving two types of mathematical objects, associated with a system and with its observers, respectively.
 On the one hand, the "observables", non-commutative random operators, describe the physical quantities related to the studied system.
-On the other hand, a "state" of this system, represented by a density operator, gathers the whole probabilistic information available about it under given circumstances.
+On the other hand, a "state" of this system, represented by a density operator, should be regarded as the probabilistic information available about it under given circumstances.